bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 **Is Strong Customer Authentication supported?**

 Payment gateways that use 3D Secure meet the EU's Strong Customer Authentication regulation requirements.
-To see which BigCommerce supported payment gateways use 3D Secure, refer to [Available Payment Gateways](https://support.bigcommerce.com/s/article/Available-Payment-Gateways#all-available) in the [Help Center](https://support.bigcommerce.com/).
+To see which BigCommerce supported payment gateways use 3D Secure, refer to the Help Center's [Available Payment Gateways](https://support.bigcommerce.com/s/article/Available-Payment-Gateways#all-available) page.

 ## Related resources